tomslee/ridehail/doc/cities.md

 ### Trip request rates (250)

-First look at overall volumes per day, using data collected by Todd Schneider from NYC TLC and others, and presented on [Todd W. Schneider&rsquo;s web site](https://toddwschneider.com/dashboards/nyc-taxi-ridehailing-uber-lyft-data/).
+First look at overall volumes per day, using data collected by Todd Schneider from NYC TLC and others, and presented on [Todd W. Schneider's web site](https://toddwschneider.com/dashboards/nyc-taxi-ridehailing-uber-lyft-data/).
 Schneider provides the code [On GitHub](https://github.com/toddwschneider/nyc-taxi-data).
-These are all &ldquo;pre-pandemic&rdquo; figures, from 2019 or so, and they are for all NYC, not just for Manhattan.
+These are all "pre-pandemic" figures, from 2019 or so, and they are for all NYC, not just for Manhattan.

 - Number of ride-hail rides per day ~ 750K.
 (Does not include taxis)